Cognigy/Documentation/docs/en/docs/voicegateway/technical-capabilities.md

 ## Codecs supported
-The following codecs are supported:
+The following audio codecs are supported:

 - G.711 - ulaw and alaw (preferred)
 - OPUS